Sent: Sunday, November 18, 2001 3:32 AM

 What we need now is a COMPLETE SEPERATION, with secure borders for both

-peoples, and the relationship between the two resultant sovereign states
+peoples, and the relationship between the two resultant sovereign

 to be governed by international law.